firemodels/bot/libfabric/README.md

+## Building psm and libfabric libraries

-## Notes on building psm and libfabric libraries used by FDS on a Linux cluster using Truelogic Infiniband cards
+These notes are for building psm and libfabric libraries on a Linux cluster which uses Truelogic Infiniband cards

-### Commands for building the psm library
+1. Build the psm library
 ```
 cd bot/libfabric
 git clone https://github.com/intel/psm.git